coconutpep/PyCity-Schools-Analysis/README.md

 This includes each school's student count, budget, budget per student, and test scoring information.
 Allows for quick analysis of school success compared to these metrics.

+### Top Performing Schools
+Returns the top 5 schools based on their overall passing rate.
+Overall Passing rate is the average of both Math and Reading passing rate.

+### Bottom Performing Schools
+Returns the bottom 5 schools based on the same criteria as the top 5

 ## Built-With
 * Pandas
 * Python